guettli/programming-guidelines/README.md

 Usually there are "thousand" places where a term gets used.
 In above example there will be files, classes, methods, data structures containing this name.
 Changing the label of the button is easy.
-Changing docs, files, classes, methods, epics, data structures is hard.
+Changing files, classes, methods, data structures is hard.

 Sometimes it is too much effort to reflect a new wording in the GUI in all places.
 With "all" I mean the places in the GUI and all the non-user visible places which are only visible for the